CSI-280/playdogplay/README.md

 ### To download the git repository using git

 1. Make sure you have git installed (https://git-scm.com/downloads)
-2. Navigate to a directory for the files using command line
+2. Using command line, navigate to the directory that you want to download into
-3. Use the command
+3. Run the command
 ```bash
 $ git clone https://github.com/CSI-280/playdogplay.git
 ```